Jardilou/5EOES-Embedded-Project/README.md

 - HW-193 RV to ATMEGA pin 16 (see the Attack_Identification/ATMEGA_Pinout.png file)
 - HW-193 5V to ATMEGA pin 17
 <br/>
-Here is the message that shows up when connected to the Serial Monitor.
+Here is the message that shows up when connected to the Serial Monitor and the message received when typing a wrong password.
 <br/>
 ![Password_Request](https://raw.githubusercontent.com/Jardilou/5EOES-Embedded-Project/blob/main/Attack_Identification/Enter_Password_Request.png)

+We have thus found the main entry point !

+## 2 Power Analysis
+A power analysis attack on an embedded platform measures tiny variations of power consumption during operations to extract secret data like a password in our case.
+It exploits physical leakage which will be measured by our chipwhisperer nano in order to analyse the traces.
+###Setup